SAP-samples/teched2025-IN162/exercises/ex3/README.md

 For your convenience, this exercise is offered in two formats:

 - Recommended Approach ([Exercise 3.1](./ex3_1_details.md)): Build the IFlow from scratch by following step-by-step instructions.
-This method provides deeper hands-on experience and better understanding of the flow design.
+This method provides a deeper hands-on experience and a better understanding of the flow design.
 - Alternate Approach ([Exercise 3.2](./ex3_2_details.md)): Skip the build steps and instead copy a fully prepared IFlow, applying only minimal configuration before deployment.
 This option is ideal for participants who have limited time or prefer to work with pre-built content.

 Irrespective of the approach you choose, let's begin the exercise by creating a package to get started.